The-Electrical-Training-Company/etcoassignmentchanges/README.md

 In order to make the marking workflow work in the way we wanted it to, and limit the permissions of some roles, changes have been made to this core assign code.

+* Bullet point items were added in the most recent updates.

 access.php
 -
 Added two new capabilities mod/assign:completemarking and mod/assign:assessor to allow restriction of the workflow options and which users appear in the list of available markers (see lines 152 - 168)